-3 "Course and Scope of Employment" means an employee performing duties in the furtherance of the institution's interests.

-- witnesses or receives information regarding an incident that the employee reasonably believes constitutes Sexual Harassment,4 Sexual Assault, Dating Violence, or Stalking, which - is alleged to have been committed by or against a person who was a student enrolled at or an employee of the University at the time of the incident
+- in the course and scope-e.g., performing duties in the furtherance of the institution's interests-of their employment - witnesses or receives information regarding an incident that the employee reasonably believes constitutes Sexual Harassment1, Sexual Assault, Dating Violence, or Stalking, which - is alleged to have been committed by or against a person who was a student enrolled at or an employee of the University at the time of the incident,

-Must promptly report the incident to the University's Title IX Coordinator or a Deputy Title IX Coordinator.
+Must promptly report the incident within 24 hours to the University's Title IX Coordinator or a Deputy Title IX Coordinator:

 - 1. Writing required.
 Employees are requested to make a report using the University's online form, available by clicking here.
-An email or written memo is also acceptable if it can be delivered to a Coordinator promptly after the employee's duty to report arises. - Report Contents.
-The employee's report must include all information concerning the incident known to the employee which is relevant to an investigation under this policy, including whether the subject of the report has expressed a desire for an institutional response to the incident or made a request for confidentiality in reporting the incident. - 3.
+An email or written memo is also acceptable if it can be delivered to a Coordinator promptly after the employee's duty to report arises. - 2.
+Report Contents.
+The employee's report must include all information concerning the incident known to the employee related to the incident, including whether the subject of the report has expressed a desire for an institutional response to the incident or made a request for confidentiality in reporting the incident. - 3.
 Anonymous Reporting Prohibited.
 Employees are required to report sexual harassment even if they have been requested by the person confiding in them to keep the discussion confidential.
 Employees are not permitted to use the anonymous reporting option.

-When an employee receives a report of sexual harassment from a potential victim, the victim should be notified that:
+When an employee receives a report of sexual harassment from a potential victim or witness(es), that employee shall notify the victim that: